-Because I have been promoting my new book Mastering Poker Math, I frequently discuss the probabilities before (or after) the flop when someone asks.
-It usually works to improve my reputation at the table and occasionally creates some curiosity about my new book.
+Because I had been promoting my book Mastering Poker Math, back in 2018 I frequently discussed the probabilities before (or after) the flop when someone asked.
+It usually worked to improve my reputation at the table and occasionally creates some curiosity about my first book on poker math.

 It isn’t uncommon for players to ask me the probabilities of an occurrence since they know that I know the math extremely well.
 Sometimes the question comes from another table (during a friendly tournament).